-Question Answer Marks EITHER 6(a) Discuss some of the ways in which Armitage shapes a reader's response to Sir Gawain in the poem.
+Question Answer Marks EITHER 6(a) In what ways does Armitage's presentation of the Green Knight develop your understanding of chivalry in the poem?
 25 Mark according to the levels of response marking criteria.
-OR · 6(b) In what ways, and with what effects, does Armitage present King Arthur and his court in following extract from Sir Gawain and the Green Knight ?
+OR 6(b) Comment closely on Armitage's presentation of the welcome for Sir Gawain in the following passage.
 25 Mark according to the levels of response marking criteria.